Little Free Library FAQs

 Use the Little Free Library mobile app or web map!
 If you find a library and it is not registered, please ask the steward to visit our website and register.

-There are more than 100,000 registered Little Free Library book-sharing boxes in 108 countries worldwide.
+There are more than 150,000 registered Little Free Library book-sharing boxes in 120 countries worldwide.
 Find some in your area using the Little Free Library mobile app and web map.

 Yes, Little Free Library is a registered 501(c)(3) nonprofit organization that builds community, inspires readers, and expands book access for all through a global network of volunteer-led little libraries.
 To learn more about us and how this worldwide movement got started visit our About page!

-A Little Free Library is a “take a book, return a book” free book exchange.
+A Little Free Library is a “take a book, share a book” free book exchange.
 They come in many shapes and sizes, but the most common version is a small wooden box of books.
 Anyone may take a book or bring a book to share.
 Little Free Library book exchanges have a unique, personal touch.
 There is an understanding that real people are sharing their favorite books with their community; little libraries have been called “mini-town squares.”

 If you live in a community with a Homeowner’s Association (HOA), you will likely need to get permission from the HOA before you put up a Little Free Library book-sharing box.
 Here are some tips to help get your HOA on board: